 If you are having trouble sleeping because of all the things you have to do, write them all down on a list before you go to bed.
 That way you won’t be going over and over them in your mind.

 Certain protein-rich foods (chicken, turkey, cheese, nuts and seeds) release an amino acid called tryptophan which helps in the production of melatonin.
-Complex carbohydrates help with uptake of tryptophan.
+Complex carbohydrates help with the uptake of tryptophan.
 Ideally don’t go to bed with a full stomach, eat dinner earlier and have a snack later in the evening combining the protein and carbohydrate to get the best results.
 Avoid caffeine and stimulants after lunch.

 Moderate, regular exercise leads to better quality sleep.
 However, don’t exercise at night as this can keep you awake!
 A gentle night time yoga practice or relaxation exercise are the exception and should be encouraged.